rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 ## Deploy Submariner Addon in Managed ROSA and ARO clusters with CLI

-NOTE: All of this commands are executed in the ACM Hub cluster, not in the ACM Managed Clusters (ROSA / ARO created).
+NOTE: All of these commands are executed in the ACM Hub cluster, not in the ACM Managed Clusters (ROSA / ARO created).

 * After the `ManagedClusterSet` is created, the submariner-addon creates a namespace called `managed-cluster-set-name-broker` and deploys the Submariner broker to it.